EnAccess/OpenPAYGO-docs/docs/index.md

 ## OpenPAYGO ecosystem feature availabilties

-The OpenPAYGO ecosystem offers a range of feautres to implement pay-as-you-go services.
+The OpenPAYGO ecosystem offers a range of features to implement pay-as-you-go services.
 These are implemented in different programming language libraries individually.
-Not all libraries have implement the full range of features yet.
+Not all libraries have implemented the full range of features yet.
 However, contributions to add missing libraries are more than welcome.

 | Language    | Status       | Token | Metrics | URL                                            |